l473n7dR34m/Xherpa/README.md

 ## Overview

-**Xherpa** is a standalone macOS dashboard for system diagnostics, compliance visibility, and IT access — all without elevated permissions or cloud dependencies.
+**Xherpa** is a standalone macOS dashboard for system diagnostics, compliance visibility, and IT access, without elevated permissions or cloud dependencies.
-It’s designed for managed and offline environments that demand clarity, reliability, and simplicity.
+It is designed for managed and offline environments that demand clarity, reliability, and simplicity.

 ---